1978 Thessaloniki earthquake: Damage

 The foreshock on 24 May caused damage in villages near its epicentre, such as Stivos, Scholari, Peristeronas, and Gerakarou.
 These same villages suffered severe damage during the 20 June mainshock, with many buildings badly affected or destroyed.
 Significant destruction also occurred in Thessaloniki, where 45 people lost their lives, including 38 who died due to the collapse of an eight-storey reinforced concrete building in the city centre.
 Eight other families that lived in that block were fortunately on vacation when the earthquake struck.
-Two other similar blocks in that area were rendered unuseable by the damage.
+Two other similar blocks in that area were rendered unusable by the damage.
 All three of these buildings were built on fill on the site of the old hippodrome, which may explain the extent of the damage.
 Many older buildings in the city suffered serious damage, particularly involving wall collapse.

 Some of Thessaloniki's ancient monuments were badly damaged, including the Rotunda of Galerius and the churches of Hagia Sophia and Agios Pantaleimon, causing their temporary closure.
 Parapets on the White Tower of Thessaloniki were damaged, as was a minaret.
 Most of the city's hospitals were evacuated due to the damage they suffered.
 In the eastern part of the city, telephone communication was lost due to the exchange at Toumba being seriously damaged.